aid7c1/Magisk/docs/install.md

   **DO NOT USE MTP** as it is known to corrupt large files.
 - Reboot to download mode.
 Open Odin on your PC, and flash `magisk_patched.tar` as `AP`, together with `BL`, `CP`, and `CSC` (**NOT** `HOME_CSC` because we want to **wipe data**) from the original firmware.
 - Your device should reboot automatically once Odin finished flashing. **Agree to do a factory reset if asked.**
-- If your device does **NOT** have boot ramdisk, reboot to recovery now to enable Magisk (reason stated in [Magisk in Recovery](#magisk-in-recovery)).
+- If your device does **NOT** have boot ramdisk, reboot to recovery now (now before or after the previous automatically reboot?) to enable Magisk (reason stated in [Magisk in Recovery](#magisk-in-recovery)).
-- Install the Magisk app you've already downloaded and launch the app.
-It should show a dialog asking for additional setup.
+- Install the Magisk app you've already downloaded (? but if data was wiped I have to redonload it again before installing it and if data was not wiped it is already installed) and launch the app.
+It should show a dialog asking for additional setup. (if not?)...
 - Let the app do its job and automatically reboot the device.
 Voila!

 ### Upgrading the OS